synchronal/medic-rs/README.md

 - Informational output may be written to STDERR or STDOUT.
 - If the step fails, the process must exit with a non-zero exit status.

+### Shell actions

+Arbitrary shell actions can be run.
+If the shell command returns a non-zero exit status, then the action is deemed a failure.

+Note that pipes and redirections are not handled, so complex shell commands may be better suited to be written into shell scripts.

+- `name` - the description to be shown to the user when run.
+- `shell` - the command to run
+- `verbose`- when `true`, STDOUT and STDERR of the action are redirected to the relevant file descriptors of the current medic process.
+- `allow_failure` - allow medic to continue even when the process fails.

 ### Colorization